Pm7-dev/Cornbread-Densened/README.md

 - Entities that can randomly spawn around Overworld Players include: Blazes (will not drop rods), Ghasts, large Magma Cubes, large Phantoms, and Ravagers
 - Breaking a stone block can spawn: Bees, Cave Spiders, Silverfish, normal Spiders, Endermites, and small Magma Cubes
 - Zombified Piglins are automatically angry at the nearest player
+- Some mobs will spawn with pumpkins on their heads, if they hit you, you are locked to 9:16 aspect ratio until you die
 </details>

 # Tips